mcook26/Crane-Game/README.md

-# example-project-portfolio
+# Crane Game
-An example final project portfolio for MicroPs
+A MCU and FPGA controlled crane game for the final project of E155 Microprocessor based systems